-- Earn a minimum of 120 semester hours (general education core curriculum and major requirements as prescribed by the University).
+Earn a minimum of 120 semester hours (general education core curriculum and major requirements

+- as prescribed by the University).
 A minimum of 45 hours must be completed in upper division courses. - Earn a minimum of 240 grade (honor) points or double the number of semester hours completed (retention GPA of 2.0). - 3.
-Complete at least 30 semester credit hours in residence (courses taught through Randall University). - 4.
+Complete at least 30 semester credit hours in residence (courses taught through Randall University) not including any Prior Learning credits or Credit by Demonstrated Competency credits. - 4.
 Have no failing grade in any required subject. - 5.
 Have a minimum grade of 'C' in all courses pertaining to the major. - Have no incomplete grade in a course needed for graduation. - 7.
 Satisfy all financial obligations to the University and be in good standing with the University.